It may be June, and raining, but you’d never know it here because today we’re sipping mojitos and pretending it’s all sun, sunny, sunshine!

 I love a good mojito, and so does the rest of the team.
 It’s a classic cocktail that pretty much goes hand in hand with summer.
 It’s fresh and tropical and delivers the right amount of booze in each sip.

 Typically, a mojito is made with mint, lime, sugar, and a good hit of rum.
 It’s delish.
-Whilst you simply can’t beat a classic, ordering the old faithful mojito can feel a little predictable (boring) at times.
-So I thought, let’s give it a new twist.
-An injection of wine and a fruity hit makes it that little bit lighter, without taking a hit on the booze.
+Whilst you simply can’t beat a classic, ordering the old faithful mojito can feel a little predictable at times.
+So I thought, let’s give it a new twist–an injection of wine and a fruity hit makes it that little bit lighter.
+Without taking a hit on the booze.

 I love creating and mixing up new cocktails, especially in the summertime.
 Summer weddings feel like an endless party here.
 Once the formalities are taken care of, and the tunes pump through the Bose speakers, there’s always a festival-like feeling in the air.

 Guests linger longer outside on the lawns sipping drinks, and gin and tonics, spritzers, and mojitos fill the drinks tables.
-Which means we behind the bar also enjoy the summer wedding vibe, as we mix drinks and shake cocktails to the beat of the Ibiza tunes.
+Meaning, we behind the bar, also enjoy the summer wedding vibes as we mix drinks and shake cocktails to the beat of the Ibiza tunes.

 This cocktail is all about the summer mojito vibes, so for those of you following along at home, here’s my new Strawberry Rosé Mojito.